seryalda/dawg/README.md

 ## Overview

-DAWG (AC Relay Driver Board).
-This board is purpose-built to address a common need in electronics projects: providing a reliable AC relay driver.
-Its primary goal is to enable low-voltage output controllers like Arduino and ESP microcontrollers to efficiently control multiple AC CONTACTORS or Industrial DC Relay Switches (of DC voltage more than 12VDC).
+### Relay Driver Board for AC Control
+The DAWG board, measuring 76mm x 86mm, offers a streamlined solution for controlling AC CONTACTORS and Industrial DC Relay Switches using low-voltage controllers such as Arduino or ESP microcontrollers.
+With two easily mountable screw holes, it ensures effortless installation.
+This board necessitates an external 5VDC power source and is engineered for projects requiring dependable control of multiple relay switches.

 📚 Check out the different board versions below: